Dubai Food Park signs AED1.35bn ($367mn) agreement for China-UAE Food Industrial Cluster.

 Dubai Food Park (DFP) has signed a AED1.35 billion ($367mn) investment agreement with Ningxia Forward Fund Management Company to build a China-UAE Food Industrial cluster in Dubai.

-Spanning an area of 4.38ft2, it will be home to 30 food plants, including two Chinese catering companies and two advanced manufacturing plants for food packaging materials.
+Spanning an area of 4.38 million ft2, it will be home to 30 food plants, including two Chinese catering companies and two advanced manufacturing plants for food packaging materials.

 Abdulla Al Habbai, chairman of Dubai Holding, said: “Since the establishment of the UAE federation, our wise leadership has worked relentlessly to foster cordial relations with the wider regional and international community.